reinerBa/Vue-Responsive/README.md

     <p v-responsiveness:twoMarks="'hidden-desktop'">Visible on smartphone<br /><img src="http://lorempixel.com/360/240/animals" /></p>

 You can declar as much own definitions as you wish.
 Every defintion should have **min:-1** for its smalles breakpoint and **max:Infinity** for its biggest.

+### Planned
+  - Mixin to trigger methods on breakpoint change
+  - Add and remove classes instead of changing only the style

 # License
 MIT [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](/LICENSE.md)